Axway/api-builder-docs/README.md

 Your `master` branch must be protected:

 * It must require pull request reviews before merging (at least 1 review from a technical writer or doc owner)
-* It must require status checks to pass before merging (for the Axway CLA, the Markdown linter, and any Netlify checks)
+* It must require status checks to pass before merging (for the Axway CLA, the Markdown linter, and any **Netlify** checks(Header rules, Pages changed, Redirect rules, Mixed content, deploy/netlify))

 ![Branch protections](/static/Images/microsite_github_protections.png)